-- 1. The toy shop is between the coffee shop and bus stop.

-- 2. The bakery is on the right of the street.

-- 3. The dentist is in front of the cinema.

-- 4. The bakery is between the library and dentist.

-- 5. The toy shop is opposite the bakery.

-- 6. The bookstore is next to the dentist.

-- 7. The flower shop is behind the bank.

-6. Have students do this task in pairs.
+- 1. The toy shop is between the coffee shop and bus stop. - 2.
+The bakery is on the right of the street. - 3.
+The bakery is between the library and dentist. - 4.
+The toy shop is opposite the bakery. - 5.
+The bookstore is next to the dentist. - 6.
+The flower shop is behind the bank. - 6.
+Have students do this task in pairs.
 Ask them to compare the maps in Exercises 5 and 6 and find the differences.
 Draw their attention to the sample.
-Encourage them to write the differences in their notebooks.

-7. Ask students to choose 8 places from the list provided in the book and draw a map of their imaginary favourite streets as in Exercise 5 and 6.

-8. Draw students' attention to the expressions in the magic box and have them to mingle around and ask one another questions about their favourite streets.
+Encourage them to write the differences in their notebooks. - 7.
+Ask students to choose 8 places from the list provided in the book and draw a map of their imaginary favourite streets as in Exercise 5 and 6. - 8.
+Draw students' attention to the expressions in the magic box and have them to mingle around and ask one another questions about their favourite streets.